 The supplier Disclosure obligation set out in annex 1§5 of the Gas Directive is consistent with the Guarantee of Origin system framework defined in art.
 19 of the RED.
-While Art.45 of ESRS E1 (2023/2772) requires any undertaking to disclose their GHG emissions by using both location-based and market-based methods, the Member States' implementation of the Green Claims Directive at national level may further guide this process.
+While Art.45 of ESRS E1 (2023/2772)15 requires any undertaking to disclose their GHG emissions by using both location-based and market-based methods, the Member States' implementation of the Green Claims Directive at national level may further guide this process.
 As the latter requires to validate environmental claims using scientific evidence, it presents an opportunity to strengthen the GO as the unique instrument for reliable tracking of the origin of energy.
-However, where Member States would fail to confirm a unique instrument for reliable claims, there is a real risk of weakening the Disclosure framework and having double claims.
+However, if Member States fail to establish a unique instrument for reliable claims, there is a real risk of weakening the Disclosure framework and allowing double claims.